Deadline: February 14, 2023 – 11:59 PM PST

 A prize will be awarded to a person employed by the University of British Columbia once and only once out of every six years.
 The Margolese National Heart Disorders Prize was awarded to a person employed by the University of British Columbia in 2018 (therefore persons employed by the University of British Columbia are eligible for the prize in 2024).
 The University may decline to award a prize in any given year if the Dean of the Faculty of Medicine is of the opinion that awarding a prize is impractical or undesirable.

-- A letter of nomination stating the nominee’s contributions to the treatment, amelioration or cure of heart disorders, the nominee’s cultivation of future leaders, and the nominee’s impact on their field of work, including a list of the nominee’s five most significant publications and the reasons why the nominee should receive the award (three pages maximum);
+- A letter of nomination stating the nominee’s contributions to the treatment, amelioration or cure of heart disorders, the nominee’s cultivation of future leaders, and the nominee’s impact on their field of work, including a list of the nominee’s five most significant publications and the reasons why the nominee should receive the award (three pages maximum); NEW include a statement of impact in the Nomination Letter

 - The nominee’s institutional CV, including a complete list of publications;

 - Two letters of support from experts in the nominee’s field of work.
-At least one letter must be from an expert outside Canada and NEW at least one letter must be from outside the nominee’s home institute (Please Note: Letter from outside Canada can be the same as the one from outside home institute); and
+At least one letter must be from an expert outside Canada and at least one letter must be from outside the nominee’s home institute (Please Note: Letter from outside Canada can be the same as the one from outside home institute); and

 - Confirmation of the nominee’s Canadian citizenship.